pypa/pip/pip/_vendor/README.rst

   dependencies *and* making it easier to actually fix security issues by simply pulling in a newer version of the dependencies.

+* Bootstrapping.
+Currently most of the popular methods of installing pip rely on the fact that pip is self contained to install pip itself.
+These tools work by bundling a copy of pip, adding it to the sys.path and then executing that copy of pip.
+This is done instead of implementing a "mini" installer to again reduce duplication, pip already knows how to install a Python package and is going to be vastly more battle tested than any sort of mini installer could ever possibly be.

 Many downstream redistributors have policies against this kind of bundling and instead opt to patch the software they distribute to debundle it and make it rely on the global versions of the software that they already have packaged